 Popular Career Options

 Graduates work with children and adults both individually and in the context of the family dynamic in a wide array of settings including schools, clinics, private practices, foster care centers and government agencies.
 In addition, graduates are eligible to take state license exams to become licensed counselors or therapists.
 Counselors and therapists are hired in private practices, non-profit organizations, government sponsored clinics or institutions.
 Some possible job titles could include:

 - Family counselor

 Employment Outlook and Salary Information

-According to employment figures from the U.S. Bureau of Labor Statistics (BLS), growth is expected to be much faster than average for mental health counselors and marriage and family therapists, at a rate of 29% over the 2012-2022 decade (www.bls.gov).
-Faster-than-average growth of 31% is expected for substance abuse and behavioral disorder counselors from 2018 to 2028.
+According to employment figures from the U.S. Bureau of Labor Statistics (BLS), growth is expected to be much faster than average for mental health counselors and marriage and family therapists, at a rate of 22% for both, over the 2018 to 2028 decade (www.bls.gov).
+Faster than average growth of 22% is expected for substance abuse and behavioral disorder counselors from 2018 to 2028.
 The BLS reported in May 2018 median annual wages of $50,090 for marriage and family therapists and $42,840 for mental health counselors.
 Substance abuse and behavioral disorder counselors earned a median annual wage of $41,070 at that time.

 Continuing Education and Certification Information

 Graduates can expand their knowledge in the field by attending training courses offered by the American Association for Marriage and Family Therapy.
 Those interested in advanced graduate degrees can seek admission into doctoral programs in marriage and family therapy.
 In many cases, psychologists may be required to hold a doctoral degree and in all cases they must gain licensure from the state.
 Through the American Board of Professional Psychology, professionals can gain certification in one of over a dozen specialty areas, including family psychology.
 Licensure for counselors varies greatly by state, though completion of a state examination is usually required for practice.